 - Network systems analyst

 The employment outlook for computer and information research scientists, a field for people holding a doctoral degree in computer science, is good.
-According to data from the U.S. Bureau of Labor Statistics, employment in this field was projected to grow by 11% from 2014-2024, which is faster than the national average for all occupations.
+According to data from the U.S. Bureau of Labor Statistics, employment in this field is projected to grow by 16% from 2018-2028, which is much faster than the national average for all occupations.

 Distance learning doctoral degree programs in computer science should be considered when students desire to expand their knowledge in the field and want to explore advanced positions or professorships.
 In addition to online coursework, students may need to complete a dissertation and participate in a residency.